louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 Methods

 A prospective study was initiated 10 years ago at Philadelphia VA Medical Center to attempt to maintain SUA levels of patients with crystal proven gout at < 6.0 mg/dl.
 We recalled all 57 patients who were available during 1999.
-Patients were divided into 2 groups: Group A, with SUA still > 6 mg/dl, and Group B, with SUA < or = 6 mg/dl.
+Patients were divided into 2 groups: Group A, with SUA still > 6 mg/dl, and Group B, with SUA ≤ 6 mg/dl.
 A knee joint aspirate was requested from all asymptomatic Group B patients and many in Group A. Aspirates were examined by polarized light microscopy for identification of crystals.

 Results

 There were no differences between the groups in age, sex, duration of gout, or serum creatinine.
 Group A (n = 38) had a mean of 6 attacks of gout for the recent year, those with tophi having the most frequent attacks.
 Among the 16 patients in this group who agreed to knee aspiration, monosodium urate (MSU) crystals were found in 14, although they were asymptomatic at the time.
-Nineteen patients (Group B) were able to maintain serum urate levels < or = 6 mg/dl for > 12 months.
+Nineteen patients (Group B) were able to maintain serum urate levels ≤ 6 mg/dl for > 12 months.
 Nearly half of them had no attack of gout for 2 or more years, with a mean of 1 attack in the last year for the whole group.
 Three patients in whom tophi were found did not have major flares of gout within the past year.
 Knee joint aspiration was done on 16 asymptomatic patients.
 Seven (44%) still had MSU crystals present in their knees.
 Patients in this group who were taking prophylactic colchicine did not differ with respect to the character of synovial fluid from those who had discontinued it for up to several years, although the frequency of attacks was less in those who continued colchicine.

 Conclusion

-A majority of patients were able to deplete urate crystal stores in their knee joint fluids when their SUA levels were kept to < or = 6 mg/dl for several years.
+A majority of patients were able to deplete urate crystal stores in their knee joint fluids when their SUA levels were kept to ≤ 6 mg/dl for several years.
 The mechanisms for persistence in some patients, and whether such crystals have clinical implications, are not known.
 Patients with chronic gout need serum urate concentrations to be kept low to prevent further attacks.

 ---

 ### 2020 American College of Rheumatology guideline for the management of gout [^33fcefdb].
 Arthritis & Rheumatology (2020).
 High credibility.

-Gout—urate-lowering therapy (ULT) treat-to-target strategy and serum urate goal: For all patients taking ULT, we strongly recommend a treat-to-target strategy of ULT dose management that includes dose titration and subsequent dosing guided by serial serum urate (SU) values to achieve an SU target over a fixed, standard-dose ULT strategy, and we strongly recommend continuing ULT to achieve and maintain an SU target of <6 mg/dl.
+Gout — urate-lowering therapy (ULT) treat-to-target strategy and serum urate goal: For all patients taking ULT, we strongly recommend a treat-to-target strategy of ULT dose management that includes dose titration and subsequent dosing guided by serial serum urate (SU) values to achieve an SU target over a fixed, standard-dose ULT strategy, and we strongly recommend continuing ULT to achieve and maintain an SU target of < 6 mg/dl.

 ---

 ### 2020 American College of Rheumatology guideline for the management of gout [^3603e5c5].
 Arthritis & Rheumatology (2020).
 High credibility.

-ACR gout—patients with prior flares but infrequent activity: initiating ULT is conditionally recommended for patients who have previously experienced >1 flare but have infrequent flares (<2/year).
+ACR gout — patients with prior flares but infrequent activity: initiating ULT is conditionally recommended for patients who have previously experienced > 1 flare but have infrequent flares (< 2/year).

 ---

 ### 2020 American College of Rheumatology guideline for the management of gout [^49c48f96].
 Arthritis & Rheumatology (2020).
 High credibility.

-American College of Rheumatology gout guideline—When to change urate‑lowering therapy (ULT) strategy: switching to a second xanthine oxidase inhibitor (XOI) or adding a uricosuric agent is conditionally recommended for patients taking their first XOI who have persistently high serum urate (SU) concentrations (>6 mg/dl) despite maximum‑tolerated or FDA‑indicated XOI dose and who have continued frequent gout flares (≥2 flares/year) or have nonresolving subcutaneous tophi.
+American College of Rheumatology gout guideline — When to change urate‑lowering therapy (ULT) strategy: switching to a second xanthine oxidase inhibitor (XOI) or adding a uricosuric agent is conditionally recommended for patients taking their first XOI who have persistently high serum urate (SU) concentrations (> 6 mg/dl) despite maximum‑tolerated or FDA‑indicated XOI dose and who have continued frequent gout flares (≥ 2 flares/year) or have nonresolving subcutaneous tophi.

 ---